 Red Dwarf USA

 Series I: The series that had Lister wind up alone in space, the future echoes, Kochanski, the Cat priest, and Rimmer’s clone.
 It brought us the first signs of the tragedy of Arnie J, and the insanity of the Hologram situation.
 Lots of grey sets, and light on the action – as close to a straightforward sitcom as Red Dwarf gets, in fact.

 Series II: The series that brought us even more tragedy from Rimmer, the debut of Kryten, the TIV that gave the crew hell, the Dream Recorder, a leak in stasis (hence why they call it a “stasis leak”), Queeg defenestrating Holly, parallel universes with flipped genders, and “Tongue Tied”.

 Series III: The series that changed damn near everything.
-Holly became a woman, Kryten returned (77% more Canadian), the Polymorph attacked, the world went backwards, and Rimmer gained and lost his life at least once.
+Holly became a woman, Kryten returned (77% more Canadian), the Polymorph attacked, the world went backward, and Rimmer gained and lost his life at least once.
 This series marked the show’s shift into a more science-fiction dominated tone.

 Series IV: The series brought us Camille, Human Kryten and his Polaroids, Rimmer falling victim to the Justice Zone, Holly’s intelligence falling into the white hole, and the WaxWorld war.
 Of course, everybody remembers the introduction of Ace.
 What a guy.